-Take this BBC News interview, for example.
+You have no doubt seen clips of mistakes made during Zoom meetings, or had an interruption yourself.
+A classic example is this BBC News interview.
 A professor’s live newscast went viral when his children crashed the interview.
 First, an older child came wandering into the room while Professor Rob Kelly was giving an interview over Skype; then a toddler in a walker came in tow.

 While Kelly obviously tried to maintain his composure during the interruption, seconds later a woman came rushing in after the kids and Kelly apologized for the distraction.
 The whole ordeal lasted about 40 seconds, but that didn’t stop the clip from circulating around the Internet.